 In her freshman year, there were three women in the program.
 Later, two others joined as transfers.
 “We tended to stick together, to help each other out,” she says.
 Even so, Natalie adds, she and her classmates always felt accepted and supported by other students as well as professors.
 “At Manhattan,” she says, “everyone belongs.”

 In addition to her courses, Natalie gained valuable experience from opportunities including an internship at Con Edison.
-She says she also benefited from the College’s focus on the liberal arts: “Requirements like history, religion and literature make you a more well-rounded person.”
+She says she also benefited from the University’s focus on the liberal arts: “Requirements like history, religion and literature make you a more well-rounded person.”

 Natalie earned her bachelor’s degree in mechanical engineering in 2007.
 Recruiting on campus, the AKF Group hired her as a project engineer.
 Two years later, she also earned her master’s degree from Manhattan.
 She went on to senior positions at H2M Group; ads Engineers, Guth DeConzo Consulting Engineers, PC; Henderson Engineers Inc.; and currently, RRT Design and Construction.

-Today, in addition to mentoring, Natalie also is a steady contributor to College initiatives such as the Fund for Manhattan and the Graham Walker Endowed Scholarship in Mechanical Engineering, among others.
+Today, in addition to mentoring, Natalie also is a steady contributor to University initiatives such as the Fund for Manhattan and the Graham Walker Endowed Scholarship in Mechanical Engineering, among others.
 “With everything I’ve gained,” she says, “giving back is absolutely the right thing to do.”

 • Noreen Krall ’87, Esq